 The Big Falls hike is a slightly more challenging 3.5-mile out-and-back hike to this 100-foot waterfall.
 This trail requires a little bit of work negotiating around and over boulders, but the payoff is worth it.
 This is one of the most impressive falls in the entire area, particularly in the spring when the snow is melting and the falls are roaring.

-Some of the best trails in this area, including the Badlands Loop, Golden Canyon and Red Cathedral, and Gower Gulch Loop.
+Some of the best trails in this area are the Badlands Loop, Golden Canyon and Red Cathedral, and Gower Gulch Loop.
 Each of these takes between 1.5 and 2.5 hours to complete.
 If you want to do a large hike, you can combine them and hike what is generally called the Complete Circuit, for a 7.8-mile hike.
 You can start at Zabriskie Point or Golden Canyon.

-9 Clark County Wetlands Park Nature Preserve
+11. Clark County Wetlands Park Nature Preserve

-This oasis in the city is focused around wetlands and feels like a true oasis in the city.
+This oasis in the city is focused around wetlands.
 Tall grasses surround shallow bodies of water where wading birds and other waterfowl can often be seen, as well as turtles and occasionally beaver.
 On the trails, it's very common to see quail and rabbits.

-The park has numerous trails, some of which are open to dogs and bikes, and several access points.
+The park has numerous walking trails, some of which are open to dogs and bikes, and several access points.
 Many of the most popular trails begin from the Nature Preserve, on Wetlands Park Lane, where the Nature Center is located.
 Another popular area, nearby, is the Duck Creek Trailhead.

 Where to Stay around Las Vegas

 If you don't want to stay right in the heart of Las Vegas, you can find an interesting variety of historic hotels, luxury retreats, and peaceful resorts on the edge of the city or in nearby suburbs, which are also within close proximity to hiking trails and natural areas.